GREAT GIFTS FOR CYCLISTS YOUNG AND OLD THIS CHRISTMAS

 I firmly believe anyone can go anywhere with good hair, a good bag, and good shoes.
 And cycling is no exception.
 These beautifully crafted shoes by Tracey Neuls are made in reflective fabric – in daylight, they are a smoky grey but they glow as soon as they are picked up by the headlights of traffic.
 Perfect for cycling, and clubbing!

 I might be slightly biased, but all the Hill & Ellis Pannier Bags look great and work brilliantly on the bike, making them perfect for the cycle commute.
-There is a range of canvas bags, and British made leather bike satchels which can be embossed with your loved one’s initials.
+There is a range of canvas bags, and British made leather bike satchels that can be embossed with your loved one’s initials.
 I have personally cycled with these panniers for over seven years and they are perfect for everyday life on the bike.

 Hill & Ellis also uses recycled and recyclable packaging and for every bag sold online, a tree is planted.